-When industry insiders read a logline, they should clearly see the main character, the incident that started the journey, world in which they live, hurdles that must overcome and high stakes that is the resolution.
+Use a logline formula to describe your movie's main character, the incident that started the journey, the world in which they live and hurdles that must overcome.

 What is a Logline Formula?